compto-com/policies/Compto-AML-Policy.md

 detected, the account opening process is immediately halted, and senior management is notified.

-## 8. Monitoring Accounts For Suspicious Activity
+## 8. Monitoring Accounts for Suspicious Activity

 We will manually monitor a sufficient amount of account activity to permit identification of patterns of unusual size, volume, pattern or